Ericarthurc/wildwood-reservation/README.md

 The purpose of the rewrite is to bring the code to 2019 standards.
 I want a project that I understand and that I could teach to someone else in the future.
 A web app that is easily deployable and uses modern friendly tools.

 New code tools:
-- MERN Stack
+- MEVN Stack
 - Mongoose schema
 - Express backend
-- React frontend
+- Vuejs frontend
 - Nodejs bringing it all together
 - SMTP integration
 - Bootstrap 4 standards (some custom css)